Espionage: Modern day

 Today, spy agencies target the illegal drug trade and terrorists as well as state actors.
-Between 2008 and 2011, the United States charged at least 57 defendants for attempting to spy for China.

 Intelligence services value certain intelligence collection techniques over others.
 The former Soviet Union, for example, preferred human sources over research in open sources, while the United States has tended to emphasize technological methods such as SIGINT and IMINT.
 In the Soviet Union, both political (KGB) and military intelligence (GRU) officers were judged by the number of agents they recruited.